DennisHeimbigner/netcdf-c/docs/filters.md

 There are several paths by which the NCZarr filter API is invoked.

 1. The nc_def_var_filter function is invoked on a variable.
-2. The metadata for a variable is read when opening an existing variable that has associated Codecs.
+1a.
+The metadata for a variable is read when opening an existing variable that has associated Codecs.
+2. The visible parameters are converted to a set of working parameters.
+3. The working parameters are converted to a set of visible parameters.
-3. The dataset is closed.
+4. The dataset is closed using the final set of visible parameters.

-### Case 1: Invoking nc_def_var_filter
+### Step 1: Invoking nc_def_var_filter

-In this case, the filter plugin is located and the set of initial parameters (from nc_def_var_filter) may optionally be modified before they are stored.
-The modified parameters are termed the "working" parameters.
+In this case, the filter plugin is located and the set of visible parameters (from nc_def_var_filter) are provided.

-### Case 2: Reading metadata
+### Step 1a: Reading metadata

-In this case, the codec is read from the metadata and must be converted to an initial set of HDF5 style parameters.
+In this case, the codec is read from the metadata and must be converted to a visible set of HDF5 style parameters.
-It is possible that this set of initial parameters differs from the set that was provided by nc_def_var_filter.
+It is possible that this set of visible parameters differs from the set that was provided by nc_def_var_filter.
 If this is important, then the filter implementation is responsible for marking this difference using, for example, different number of parameters or some differing value.

+### Step 2: Convert visible parameters to working parameters

+Given environmental information such as the associated variables base type, the visible parameters are converted to a potentially larger set of working parameters.

+### Step 3: Convert working parameters to visible parameters

+During the closing of a dataset, the set of working parameters are converted to a set of visible parameters.

-### Case 3: Closing the dataset
+### Step 3: Closing the dataset

+The visible parameters from step 3 are stored in the dataset's metadata.
+As part of step 3, it is desirable to determine if the set of visible parameters changes.
+If no change is detected, then re-writing the compressor metadata may be avoided.

 ## Client API